sarvan2shekar/MyApplication/README.md

 # MyApplication
-This is just a test application
+This is just a test application.